 It’s easier if you can charge a couple at a time.
 Here’s a great charger that can help with that.

-Remember that you can’t use Hero4 batteries in Hero5 cameras and vise-versa.
+The same battery works in Hero7 Black, Hero6 Black, and Hero5 Black.
+But, remember that you can’t use Hero4 batteries in Hero5 cameras (or newer) and vice-versa.

 GoPro added an update with it’s latest firmware v.01.55 (as of Nov 26, 2016) which does not allow the use of Wasabi or any other aftermarket battery.